Subject · Business Studies

 • How does A-level Business work? +

 Three written exam papers across Edexcel and AQA.
-Content broadly covers: marketing and people (Year 12), operations and finance (Year 12), and integrated strategy + external environment + global business (Year 13).
+Content broadly covers marketing and people (Year 12), operations and finance (Year 12), and integrated strategy plus external environment and global business (Year 13).
 Each paper combines knowledge questions, application using case studies, and longer evaluative essays.
 The synoptic Year 13 paper integrates content across the course around a substantial unseen case study.

 • How important is current-affairs application? +